Our Origins

 Dating back to 1619, Dulwich College is one of the UK’s oldest independent schools, and it has a long history of academic excellence, innovation and respect for tradition.
 Its academic strength was matched by its broad and challenging co-curricular programme in sports, music, visual arts, drama and debate, which were underdeveloped in Shanghai at that time.

-Since the first school in Shanghai in 2003, the Dulwich international family of schools has grown in China and elsewhere in Asia with our students achieving academic results that place them alongside the world’s best.
+Since the first school in Shanghai in 2003, the Dulwich International family of schools has grown in China and elsewhere in Asia, with our students achieving academic results that place them alongside the world’s best.
 They make significant strides in sport and in the arts, graduating to leading universities around the world.
 Fraser and Karen’s children were no exception and have since graduated earning themselves places at Oxford and top universities in the United States.

 Dulwich College, our founding school, was founded by Edward Alleyn on 21 June 1619 with letters patent from King James I. This historical document, affixed with the Great Seal of England, still survives.
 An actor linked to Shakespeare's Globe Theatre and an entrepreneur in the world of Elizabethan and Jacobean theatre, Alleyn was a colourful and famous figure of his days.
 At the age of 47, Alleyn decided to establish a school for boys in London that would provide sound learning, strong artistic pursuits and good manners.

 The College has long been a pioneer in education.
-In the 1880s, Master Canon Carver introduced the “Modern Curriculum” to the College, and in the 1940s the College embarked on the "Dulwich Experiment", admitting students on a needs-blind basis, based on academic ability alone.
+In the 1880s, Master Canon Carver introduced the “Modern Curriculum” to the College, and in the 1940s, the College embarked on the "Dulwich Experiment", admitting students on a needs-blind basis, based on academic ability alone.
 Today, Dulwich College is an academically selective boys’ school, attracting students from the top 15% of the UK academic range.
-Having built a solid reputation with its strong academics, inspired teaching and educational innovations, Dulwich continues to be a pioneer in eduation, being the first British independent school to take its practices and ethos to Asia.
+Having built a solid reputation with its strong academics, inspired teaching and educational innovations, Dulwich continues to be a pioneer in education, being the first British independent school to take its practices and ethos to Asia.
 The College has produced leading scientists, actors, film directors, musicians, sportsmen and writers, a number of whom have visited Dulwich College International (DCI) schools to talk of their experiences.

-Dr Spence and Deputy Master (External) Cameron Pyke make annual inspection visits to DCI schools, whose teachers and students enjoy close collaboration with their peers from our founding school on academic and co-curricular projects each year.
+The Master of Dulwich College and Deputy Master (External) make annual inspection visits to DCI schools, whose teachers and students enjoy close collaboration with their peers at our founding school, Dulwich College, on academic and co-curricular projects each year.

 With its vision and purpose to nurture students who make a positive difference in the world, Dulwich College International is proud to be a part of this 400-year history of innovation and academic excellence.